- Pro Video

 Fast prime (single focal length) lenses are excellent for candid pictures in low light, HD video coverage and for casual or formal portraits without flash.
 They’re easy to handle and take up little room in your camera bag.
 Popular focal lengths will be the 35, 50, and the 85—the preferred portrait lens of most photographers.

-Wide-angle zooms are crucial for shooting groups, either standing or seated, the chapel setting with all the guests in attendance, and capturing important moments on the dance floor including the first dance.
-They’re invaluable for shooting unposed pictures that capture the essence of the event.
+Wide-angle zooms are crucial for shooting groups, the chapel setting with all the guests in attendance, and capturing important moments on the dance floor including the first dance.
+They’re invaluable for shooting candid pictures that capture the essence of the event.

 Fisheye lenses are an increasingly popular choice among wedding pros because they let you capture unique images that set your work apart.
 You may not use them for more than a few shots, but a surprising percentage of them wind up in the wedding albums or portfolios.
 Full-frame fisheyes produce a full-frame image covering 180 degrees, diagonally, with increasing barrel distortion toward the edges of the frame, and classic fisheyes deliver a circular 180-degree image in the center of the frame for a more dramatic effect.